Page 1 of 2

 caused.

-your setting at http://www.yahoogroups.com/group/minutus to receive a
+http://www.yahoogroups.com/group/minutus to receive a

 single daily digest.